SarvarKh/ofn-wiki/Data-initialization----bootstrapping,-seeding,-and-importing-data.md

 This page is for collecting thoughts, questions, possibilities, and links for implementing data initialization.
-It is part of the Development pages.
+It is part of the [Developer Guide](https://github.com/openfoodfoundation/openfoodnetwork/wiki/Developer-guide).
+**THIS PAGE IS A WORK IN PROGRESS.**
+Edit and add to it to record issues, questions, and decisions made.
+Be Bold!

+***

 Data Initialization covers the functionality for:
 * loading the initial data required to get the system to run (the **boostrapping data**),
 * importing and creating **seed data**,
 * loading different sets of **sample data**

-**THIS PAGE IS A WORK IN PROGRESS.
-EDIT AND ADD TO IT TO RECORD ISSUES, QUESTIONS, AND DECISIONS.**

 Contents: